Unlocked doors were 'first line of defense' at Uvalde school

 McCraw also disclosed Tuesday that despite the door being unlocked, there was no indication officers tried to open it during the standoff.
 He said police instead waited for more than an hour for a key.

-Stephens said the way the situation played out spoke to the broader need of having a crisis plan in place.

-“To me, there’s just a whole cascade of apparent failures that took place in this particular situation,” he said.
+“To me,” Stephens said, “there’s just a whole cascade of apparent failures that took place in this particular situation.”

 HAVE THERE BEEN PROBLEMS BEFORE?